nanoporetech/ont-open-datasets/content/blog/bonito/index.md

 alternative basecalling frameworks to those use in the product-grade Guppy basecalling software.

-The Bonito basecalling for the GM24385 dataset was performed using Bonito version 0.3.0, driven by the same [katuali](/katuali_human_pipeline/) analysis pipeline as for the initial dataset release.
+The Bonito basecalling for the GM24385 dataset was performed using an early version 0.3.0 (*amendment 2020-10-28: the version used implements a different algorithm to that in the released Bonito v0.3.0*), driven by the same [katuali](/katuali_human_pipeline/) analysis pipeline as for the initial dataset release.
 The Bonito basecaller was provided as input the per-chromosome `.fast5` files created in the initial pipeline via alignment of the Guppy 4.0.11 basecalls.
 This allows for easy